Averydx/PF_Estimation/readme.txt

 --particles
 Specifies the number of particles with which to run the simulation, defaults to 10000 but any integer number is valid, performance may vary

+--iterations
+Specify if you want to run the algorithm for less than the length of your data set i.e. in a forecasting application

 Example of execution after entering venv with simulated data: